Yashi-Singh-9/Advice-Generator-App/README.md

 ## Acknowledgments

-A big thank you to the Frontend Mentor community for providing great challenges that help improve coding skills.
+Thanks to the Frontend Mentor community for great challenges that improve coding skills.
 Looking forward to building more projects!